 LEITNER, Gottlieb Wilhelm.
 Pest 14(17?).10.1840 — Bonn 22.3.1899.
 Austro-Hungarian Indologist and Anthropologist in the U.K. and India.
 Professor in Lahore.
-Born as son of Leopold Saphir, a physician in Austrian family living in Hungary.
+Son of Leopold Saphir, a physician of Austrian Jewish family living in Hungary.
 Father died early and his mother, Marie Henriette Herzberg, remarried Johann Moritz Leitner and moved in 1847 to Constantinople.
 He was educated there and in London.
 In the age of 15 he acted as interpreter to the British in the Crimean war.
 From 1859 Lecturer in Arabic, Turcic and Modern Greek at King’s College in London, from 1861 Professor of Arabic and Mohammadan Law, ibid.
 Ph.D.
 1862 Freiburg.
 In 1864 “borrowed” to India (keeping his London chair) to assist in the foundation of Lahore University, in 1864-84 served as Principal of Government Oriental College and Registrar of the University there.
 In 1866-67 travelled in Kashmir, Ladakh and Dardistan on behalf of Pañjab government.
-In 1881 (?) returned from India, in 1884 purchased the premises of Royal Dramatic College in Woking, Surrey, which he turned into an Oriental Nobility Institute also called Oriental University Institute, but it did not get much support.
+In the late 1870s returned from India, in 1884 purchased the premises of Royal Dramatic College in Woking, Surrey, which he turned into an Oriental Nobility Institute also called Oriental University Institute, but it did not get much support.
+Formally retired from I.C.S. in 1886.
+Married with Lina Olympia, one son.
+Died of pneumonia in a German spa.

 Publications: Results of a Tour in Dardistan, Kashmir, Little Tibet, Ladak.
 1-5.
 1866-71 (perhaps same as the next).